ardent-development/Clicker/README.txt

-                      ~ If the calculator runs out of RAM while doing iterations when saving to individual variables, the program will not catch this error and you will need to exit it by pressing the [ON] key.
+                      ~ If the calculator runs out of RAM while doing iterations when saving to individual variables, the program will not catch this error and you will need to terminate it by pressing the [ON] key.
 However, if you archive the old iterations, set your `x` to the result of the last iteration, and change some part of `calclist`, you could essentially continue from where you left when RAM ran out.
-    - `autoexec`: An integer >= 0 that denotes how many iterations the program should do immediately after starting.
+    - `autoexec`: A real integer >= 0 that denotes how many iterations the program should do immediately after starting.
 If this is > 0, then there will be no opportunity to interact with the program during execution, and it will exit as soon as all iterations have been computed.
-                   ~ It is still possible to force quit by pressing [ON].
+                   ~ It is still possible to exit by pressing [ON].
                    ~ If the program is supposed to save intermediate results to a list, it will respect that and act accordingly.
 If not, then only the last result will be saved to `lastclic`, as